mspnp/aks-baseline-regulated/docs/deploy/11-validate-cluster-access-and-bootstrapping.md

    aks-npsystem-26621167-vmss000002      Ready    agent   20m   v1.26.x
    ```

-   > :watch: The access tokens obtained in the prior two steps are subject to a Microsoft Identity Platform TTL (e.g. six hours).
+   > :watch: The access tokens obtained in the prior two steps are subject to a Microsoft identity platform TTL (e.g. six hours).
 If your `az` or `kubectl` commands start erroring out after hours of usage with a message related to permission/authorization, you'll need to re-execute the `az login` and `az aks get-credentials` (overwriting your context) to refresh those tokens.

 1. _From your Azure Bastion connection_, confirm admission policies are applied to the AKS cluster.